moussaramzi/pos/README.md

 # POS System

 This is a Point of Sale (POS) system where users can place orders.
-The application is built using **PHP**, **Livewire**, and **Laravel**. this project is not yet completed but does contains the basics.
+The application is built using **PHP**, **Livewire**, and **Laravel**.
+This project is not yet completed but does contains the basics.

 ## Features